5 Ways to tell if your gym is "right" for you

 Working out can be a personal experience for a lot of people.
 It can take a bit of time to find the right environment.
 Somewhere you can challenge yourself, feel safe and free to be vulnerable.

-I remember while I was away on vacation, there was a gym 5 minutes from where I was staying.
+I remember while I was on vacation, there was a gym 5 minutes from where I was staying.
 It was a familiar global gym and a convenient location.
 I thought that’s all I needed.
 I was wrong.

 I went there twice before I realized it wasn’t the right space for me.
 I actually ended up traveling another 20-30 minutes to another gym, where I felt comfortable to get a regular workout in.
 Surprising to me, both gyms were the exact same brand name, but hosted completely different atmospheres.